 About the Branch

-The Molecular Medicine Branch conducts research on fundamental mechanisms related to the nitrate/nitrite/NO pathways in humans and animal models and to the function of erythropoietin.
+The Molecular Medicine Branch primarily conducts research on fundamental mechanisms related to the nitrate/nitrite/NO pathways in humans and animal models and to the function of erythropoietin.

 For many years, the primary focus of our research has been on the genetic diseases of hemoglobin, including sickle cell anemia and thalassemia.
-More recently, the Branch has broadened its research to include other diseases of the erythroid lineage, as well as a variety of cardiovascular conditions in which regulation of blood flow via NO and other signaling molecules could have important therapeutic consequences.
+More recently, the Branch has broadened its research to include other diseases of the erythroid lineage, as well as a variety of vascular conditions in which regulation of blood flow via NO and other signaling molecules could have important therapeutic consequences.
 Most of the work is laboratory-based, but Branch members are also active investigators in several clinical protocols.
-Such clinical studies are paired with matching laboratory programs and relate to a number of areas, including: (1) developing biomarkers to predict the severity of sickle cell disease and the etiology of acute and chronic pain as part of this condition, (2) understanding the regulation of fetal hemoglobin expression during development, (3) studying the effects of erythropoietin and other signaling molecules in erythroid and non-erythroid cells, including how these processes affect glucose metabolism and obesity and, most recently, (4) determining the interactions of intracellular and plasma hemoglobin with NO and nitrite ions in physiology and pathology.
-The Branch has expanded this final area of research to include analyzing the effects of other molecules (e.g., nitrite) on platelet function and blood flow in muscle and in the eye.
+Such clinical studies are paired with matching laboratory programs and relate to a number of areas, including: (1) understanding factors affecting sickle hemoglobin polymerization, (2) studying the importance of nitrite and nitrate reduction in blood clotting and muscle blood flow, (3) analyzing the effects of erythropoietin and other signaling molecules in erythroid and non-erythroid cells, including how these processes affect glucose metabolism and obesity and, most recently, (4) determining the mechanism by which NO is generated in the eye by the reductive pathways to affect various functions including retinal blood and intra-ocular fluid flow.

 The purpose of our research is to improve nutritional concepts and to develop therapies for one or more human diseases.

 Our research will help the public by improving medical understanding and therapies.